Quick notes on using the No Man’s Sky Save Editor on Mac

 on HA and configuring Notifications as described there.
 I now get a pop-up window on my projector screen whenever there’s someone at my front gate.

-This is a quick pic of my projector screen with an Amazon Fire TV 4k displaying a pop-up notification in the bottom-right corner:
+This is a quick (and poor quality) pic of my projector screen (and chainsaw collection) with an Amazon Fire TV 4k displaying a pop-up notification in the bottom-right corner:

 This means I now don’t need to leave a monitor on showing my CCTV feeds any more, as I am notified either via my mobile or on screen.
-And my notifications are only set up for specific object types – people & cars, and not for birds or sheep!
+And my notifications are only set up for specific object types – people & cars, and not for things it picks up frequently that I don’t want to be alerted on, like birds or passing sheep or cows.

-Minor Apple Watch update – these notifications are also picked up on Apple Watch, if it’s set to display your phone notifications.
-So I can also get a short video clip of the key frames on mine.
+Minor Apple Watch update – these notifications are also picked up on my Apple Watch, which is set to display my phone notifications.
+So I also get a short video clip of the key frames which is pretty awesome and works well.

 My Frigate Config – here’s an example from the main “driveway” camera feed, this is the one I want to be montoring & ntoified about most.
 It’s using RTSP to connect, record and detect the listed object types that I am interested in: